microsoft/FluidExamples/brainstorm/README.md

 ## Using the Brainstorm App

 1. Navigate to `http://localhost:3000`

-You'll be taken to a url similar to `http://localhost:3000/**#1621961220840**` the path `#1621961220840` specifies one brainstorm document.
+    - You'll be taken to a URL similar to `http://localhost:3000/**#1621961220840**` the path `#1621961220840` specifies one brainstorm document.

-2. Navigate to the same url in another window or tab
+2. Navigate to the same URL in another window or tab

-Now you can create notes, write text, change colors and more!
+    - Now you can create notes, write text, change colors and more!

 ## Connecting to the Service